wp-plugins/wpnewsman-newsletters/readme.txt

 ... and more

 WPNewsman plugin updated regularly with new features.
-Please see the <a href="http://wpnewsman.com/whats-new/" title="Newsletter Plugin for WordPress history">VERSION HISTORY</a> for what's new and current bugfixes.
+Please see the <a href="http://wpnewsman.com/whats-new/?pk_campaign=wordpress" title="Newsletter Plugin for WordPress history">VERSION HISTORY</a> for what's new and current bugfixes.

-= Email Newsletter Software related features =
+= Email Marketing Automation Software for Windows® Integration =

-Compatible with G-Lock EasyMail7 [Unique Email Marketing solution for Windows](http://easymail7.com/ "Unique Email Marketing solution for Windows") :
+To increase email sending speed in times, you can use [G-Lock EasyMail7](http://easymail7.com/?pk_campaign=wordpress "G-Lock EasyMail7").
+With EasyMail7 you get a high sending speed and bounce emails management while WPNewsman will handle your online unsubscribe process.
+[Check out our guide](http://easymail7.com/tutorials/send-emails-to-wpnewsman-subscribers-lists/?pk_campaign=wordpress "Check out our guide") on how to send emails to WPNewsman contact lists from G-Lock EasyMail7.

 = Translations in your language =